 Oh, folks call me "Rika".

 So we start off with your typical logo sequence.
 First, the Disney logo.
 Then, the 20th Century Fox logo.
 Then the very fanmade (as if it isn't fanmade enough!)
 20th Century Koopa (are you fucking serious?) logo.
-With a very, very creepy "SHOWTIME.
+With a very, very creepy "SHOWTIME." voice-over.

 Thanks for giving me nightmares.